Mitigating the effects of undersampling in weak lensing shear estimation with metacalibration: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Erin Sheldon and the developers of \galsim\ for making their software packages publicly available.
-The authors thank Patricia Liebing and Lance Miller for helpful conversations about \euclid\ PSFs and Peter Melchior and Erin Sheldon for other technical discussions, and Jason Rhodes for carefully reading the manuscript.
-ER thanks the LEAPS programme\footnote{\url{http://leaps.strw.leidenuniv.nl/}} and its organisers.
+The authors thank Patricia Liebing and Lance Miller for helpful conversations about \euclid\ PSFs and Peter Melchior and Erin Sheldon for other technical discussions, and Jason Rhodes and the referee Michael Troxel for carefully reading the manuscript and suggesting several improvements.
+ER thanks the LEAPS programme\footnote{\url{http://leaps.strw.leidenuniv.nl/}} and its organizers.
 This work was supported by the Netherlands Organisation for Scientific Research (NWO) through grant 639.043.512, and by the National Science Foundation under Cooperative Agreement 1258333 managed by the Association of Universities for Research in Astronomy (AURA), and the Department of Energy under Contract No. DE-AC02-76SF00515 with the SLAC National Accelerator Laboratory.
 Additional funding for Rubin Observatory comes from private donations, grants to universities, and in-kind support from LSSTC Institutional Members.